Hyers-Ulam stability of the first order difference equation generated by linear maps: Introduction

 \section{Introduction}

-Ulam suggested in 1940 the existence of the approximate homomorphism between metric groups in \cite{ulam}.
+Ulam suggested in 1940 the existence of an approximate homomorphism between metric groups in \cite{ulam}.
 Hyers answered this question for the additive functional equation in \cite{hyers} .
 In decades Hyers-Ulam stability is studied by many researchers and there are fruitful results.
-More recently, Hyers-Ulam stability has been applied to the discrete type equations.
-Hyers-Ulam stability linear difference equation has been explored by researchers, for example, \cite{Po} and Hyers-Ulam stability of $ h- $difference equations are studied in \cite{AO1,AO2,AO3}.
+More recently, Hyers-Ulam stability has been applied to discrete type equations.
+Hyers-Ulam stability linear difference equation has been explored by researchers.
+For example, see \cite{BBP,Po}.
+Hyers-Ulam stability of $ h- $difference equations are studied in \cite{AO1,AO2,AOR}.
 Hyers-Ulam stability of a certain type of linear fractional map is searched in \cite{nam3}.
-For Hyers-Ulam stability of functional equation or differential equation, see \cite{BCL,HJL} and references therein. \\ Let $ \{z_n\}_{n \in \N} $ be the sequence generated by the single linear map
+Hyers-Ulam stability of functional equation or differential equation is searched in \cite{BCL,HJL}.
+Eigenvalues determine Hyers-Ulam stability of a certain type of matrices with periodic coefficient in \cite{BOS}.
+Furthermore, in \cite{BD}, the shadowing properties and Hyers-Ulam stability of linear sequences in Banach spaces are dealt with under the assumption of exponential dichotomy or trichotomy.
+See \cite{BD} and references therein. \\ \\ In this paper, we discuss Hyers-Ulam stability of the sequence generated by linear maps $ z_{n+1} = a_nz_n + b_n $ on complex plane with $ a_n \neq 0 $ for all $ n \in \N $.
+Let $ \{t_n\}_{n\in \N} $ be a sequence of positive real numbers which satisfies that